MattPicDev/mtg-collection-builder/README.md

 - **Intuitive UI design** with streamlined layouts and reduced visual clutter
 - **Bidirectional format support** with round-trip compatibility for both import and export formats
 - **Advanced import features** with Server-Sent Events for real-time progress updates
+- **Dual quantity tracking system**: Simultaneous regular and foil quantity support with dedicated input fields and storage model redesign for complete collection accuracy

 The entire development process took place through natural language conversation, with the AI writing all code, creating templates, setting up the development environment, managing git commits, and implementing performance optimizations.
-No manual coding was required - everything was generated from the prompts above, including advanced features like client-side sorting, comprehensive testing, development workflow improvements, real-time pricing integration, and robust offline functionality with intelligent caching systems.
+No manual coding was required - everything was generated from the prompts above, including advanced features like client-side sorting, comprehensive testing, development workflow improvements, real-time pricing integration, robust offline functionality with intelligent caching systems, and the complete data model redesign for dual quantity support.

 ## Support